zencart/documentation/content/user/security/multifactor.md

 weight: 10
 ---

-Zen Cart 2.1.0 introduces multi-factor authentication for access to the admin.
+Zen Cart 2.1.0 introduces multi-factor authentication (MFA) for access to the admin.

 Multifactor authentication may be enabled on the [Admin > Configuration > My Store](/user/admin_pages/configuration/configuration_mystore/) page.